Bed Rot Is Gross But So Is Life

 ADVERTISEMENT

 This isn’t a new invention.
-The phrase bed rot can be dated back to at least September last year on TikTok and at the time of writing has hit 224 million views.
+The phrase 'bed rot' can be dated back to at least September last year on TikTok and at the time of writing has hit 224 million views.
 The practice is hardly radical either — it follows in the proud tradition of duvet day.
-For some, a duvet day may have connotations of playing hooky; for others, a duvet day has nothing to do with being ill or skipping work and everything to do with being absorbed into your mattress by choice.
+For some, a duvet day may have connotations of sacking off work; for others, a duvet day has nothing to do with being ill or bunking off work and everything to do with being absorbed into your mattress by choice.

-Dr. Audrey Tang, a chartered psychologist with the British Psychological Society, says that "it sounds like a bit of a reaction against all of the healthy, wellness, self-care-type trends that we hear all the time.
-It has a much more grimy feel to it and because of that, it does suggest that people are getting a little fed up with all of the clean living, clean eating, etc."
+Dr Audrey Tang, a chartered psychologist with the British Psychological Society, says that "it sounds like a bit of a reaction against all of the healthy, wellness, self-care-type trends that we hear all the time.
+It has a much more grimy feel to it and because of that, it does suggest that people are getting a little fed up of all of the clean living, clean eating etc."

 Advertisement